rxn742/Sr88-Rydberg-simulation/README.md

 conda env create -f GUI_linux.yml
 ```

-If using pip, install the requirements
+If using pip, install the requirements via

 ```bash
 pip install -r requirements.txt
 ```
+You will also need to have installed a c++ compiler to compile code used by cython.
+This will usually come as standard with linux distributions and OSX, but if not please install one such as

+GCC 4.7+ or MS VS 2015

 ## Usage

-When all requirements are installed, cd to the /GUI directory and run the GUI by
+When all requirements are installed, cd into the /GUI directory and run the GUI by

 ```bash
 python GUI.py
 ```

+There you will be greeted with the main page of the GUI with all options availible.
+Please consult the wiki for instructions on using the GUI.

+## Contributing

+For any bugs or update requests please contact rxn742